Professor Stan Skafidas

 Professor Stan Skafidas, from the Department of Electrical and Electronic Engineering, leads the Melbourne School of Engineering's research in nanoelectronics and is the Director for Centre for Neural Engineering.

 Professor Skafidas received a PhD from The University of Melbourne in 1997.
-Before joining NICTA in 2004, he was Chief Technology Officer at Bandspeed (1998-2004), a company he cofounded, based in Austin Texas, which designed and manufactured semiconductor products for enterprise class wireless systems.
+Before joining NICTA in 2004, he was Chief Technology Officer at Bandspeed (1998-2004), a company he cofounded, based in Austin Texas, which designed and manufactured semiconductor chipsets for wireless systems and products.
 At Bandspeed, Professor Skafidas co-invented Adaptive Frequency Hopping – A coexistence technology that allows Bluetooth devices to sense the and avoid radio interference.
 This technology transformed Bluetooth into the robust and easy to use radio communication medium that it is today.
 AFH has been incorporated in every Bluetooth product since ver 1.2.
 In 2014 alone, there were over 3 Billion devices sold incorporating this technology.
-Bandspeed was acquired by Broadcom
+The Bandspeed company was acquired by multinational semiconductor provider Broadcom Inc.

-In 2008 a team led by Professor Skafidas developed the world's first completely integrated 60GHz transceiver on CMOS.
-A single chip wireless system that is able to deliver 5Gbps data rate at cost of approximately $1 whilst being only 5mm x 5mm in size.
-Professor Skafidas co-founded Nitero, the spin out company to commercialise this technology.
-Nitero received investment from leading venture funds such as Southern Cross Ventures and Austin Ventures.
-The technology and products based on this technology were the recipient of multiple industry awards including the 2015 CES Innovation award.
+In 2008, a team led by Professor Skafidas developed the world's first completely integrated 60GHz transceiver on CMOS.
+This single chip wireless system was able to deliver 5Gbps data rate at cost of approximately $1 whilst being only 5mm x 5mm in size.
+Professor Skafidas co-founded Nitero, the spin out company formed to commercialise 60GHz technology.
+Nitero received investment from leading venture funds such as Southern Cross Ventures and US based Austin Ventures.
+The technology and products based on this technology have been the recipient of multiple industry awards including the 2015 CES Innovation award.
 The CES Innovation Awards is the premier international annual competition honoring outstanding design and engineering in consumer technology products.
-Today, this technology, that has both high throughput and low latency, is being used to produce chipsets for wireless virtual reality headsets and systems.
+Today, this technology, that has both high throughput and low latency, is being used to produce chipsets for wireless virtual reality systems.
 In March 2017 the Nitero company was acquired by technology multinational Advanced Micro Devices (AMD) and has led to the establishment of AMD's global wireless research and development centre in Australia.

 In November 2012, Professor Skafidas was elected as a Fellow to the Australian Academy of Technological Sciences and Engineering (ATSE).
 Professor Skafidas is recognised for his vision, leadership and major technical accomplishments in industry, research institutions, academia and international standardisation committees.
 Adaptive frequency-hopping technology that he developed now forms a critical part of the Bluetooth standard and has been incorporated in several billion devices.
 His research in nano-electronics has advanced the disciplines of wireless communications, single chip radars and medical diagnostic systems.